-Rural gender-disaggregated data from the GSMA’s Consumer Survey 2021 will also be featured in the forthcoming ‘The Status of Rural Women in Agri-food Systems: 10 Years after the SOFA 2010-11.
-What has changed?’ report by FAO.
+Rural gender-disaggregated data from the GSMA’s Consumer Survey 2021 is featured in the FAO’s ‘The Status of Rural Women in Agri-food Systems’ report, published in April 2023.

 The Connected Women programme is funded by the UK Foreign, Commonwealth & Development Office (FCDO) and the Swedish International Development Cooperation Agency (SIDA), and is supported by the GSMA and its members.